licia-maps/AirBnB-EDA/README.md

 ## Usage

 1. **Data Preparation**:
-   - The `data` directory contains the raw and preprocessed datasets.
+   - The `data` directory contains the raw and preprocessed dataset.
-   - Preprocessing steps are documented in the notebooks.
+   - Preprocessing steps are documented in the notebook.

 2. **Exploratory Data Analysis (EDA)**:
    - The dataset is explored using Jupyter notebooks in the `notebooks` directory.